 I was an expert at being a woman.
 I’ve had my share of ups and downs.
 I was alive and healthy.
 I could write a book most women could relate to.
 I would start with: Awareness!

 Awareness is the most important factor when deciding what to do next.
 Without it, everything remains stuck.
 I quit my corporate job in 2018 and started to write my first book about women’s struggles: DICKOTOMY, A Dickless Memoir.
 The book was published in February of 2020.
 Check out my Author‘s page for more info on the book.

-I’m currently busy with many things: reading, writing, blogging, website design, merchandising, and connecting with those who want to make a difference in this world.
+I’m currently busy with many things: reading, writing, plotting, and connecting with those who want to make a difference in this world.

 If you support the women’s movement, please feel free to connect with me via my Contact page, or click on the links in the footer for my social media sites.